piiop/pandas-challenge-1/README.md

 # pandas-challenge-1
 This is the bootcamp Module 4 Challenge.
-This uses starter code provided by the bootcamp.
+This uses starter code provided by the bootcamp, as well as help from the Xpert Learning Assistant.
 The instructions are as follows:

 ### Challenge Instructions